 The airport is accessible whichever way you want to travel to it.
 If you’re driving you’ll find a choice of seven car parks, which are all easily accessible from the terminal by foot or via a free courtesy shuttle bus.
 Book a car park space online in advance and save up to 50%.

 If you prefer to take public transport, you will find bus services running directly to the airport and to Birmingham International train station.
-There is a free and frequent Air Rail Link from the station that takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail link from the station that takes you to the terminal in just minutes.

 Find out about our terminal facilities for more information on our other services.
 Whether you’re travelling to New York on a business trip or you’re heading to the city to shop until you drop, check out our handy guides full of traveller tips; tips for the business traveller, tips for the leisurely traveller.

 If you are flying with Aer Lingus, some flights arrive at Newark Airport, located 12 miles southwest of New York City.

 There are many onward travel options from all airport terminals into the city centre.
 The AirTrain JFK is a fast and eco-friendly option, making stops around the various airport terminals before heading into the city and connecting to major subway and bus routes.
 It runs 24 hours a day, 365 days a year, so you’re sorted whatever time you land.

 Of course, you will also find taxi services, car rental facilities and various bus and subway options too.